top of page

 After years of relying on the "blank check" aspect of insurance where the medical industry overcharged patients excessively, medical costs under the new policy will need to adjust to a world where patients pay for the procedure themselves, which will bring costs down to more normalized levels.

-Pharmaceuticals, who have stated that the high cost of prescription drugs is due to the additional cost of failed drug trials, will have to reduce to consist only of the manufacturing cost of the drug itself.
-The additional cost of research and development for new drugs will be primarily funded through donations and charitable organizations rather than passed along to the consumer.
+Pharmaceuticals, who have stated that the high cost of prescription drugs is due to the additional cost of failed drug trials, will have to limit expenses to consist only of the manufacturing cost itself.
+The additional cost of having multiple drug trials during research and development will be primarily funded through donations and charitable organizations, rather than passed along to the consumer.

-If enough cuts are made by the medical industry to be more accommodating to the national salary average, adequate medical care may be provided without bankrupting the average citizen.
+If enough cuts are made by the medical industry to be accommodating to the national salary estimate, adequate medical care may be provided without bankrupting the average citizen.

 bottom of page